badoet/ionic-framework/core/src/components/searchbar/readme.md

 ### iOS

 By default, tapping the input will cause the keyboard to appear with the text "return" on a gray submit button.
 You can optionally set the `inputmode` property to `"search"`, which will change the text from "return" to "go", and change the button color from gray to blue.
-Alternatively, you can wrap the `ion-searchbar` in a `form` element with an `action` property.
+Alternatively, you can wrap the `syg-searchbar` in a `form` element with an `action` property.
 This will cause the keyboard to appear with a blue submit button that says "search".

 ## Interfaces